PrajjwalGupta/Reader/README.md

 Created an iOS Reader app that fetches and displays news articles using a public API (NewsAPI.org).
 The app supports offline viewing.

-//MARK: ADD your API KEY in apiServices file.
+//MARK: ADD your API KEY in apiServices.swift file.

 Used URLSession, for fetching all the data form REST API.
 Used Coredata to store articles localy on Device for offline Viewing.